 The Tri-City area’s population grew by 1.7 percent over last year to 283,830 people.

-Since 2000, the population of the Tri-Cities metropolitan area — which includes all of Benton and Franklin counties —jumped about 48 percent, adding 92,008 people to the area.
+Since 2000, the population of the Tri-Cities metropolitan area — which includes all of Benton and Franklin counties —jumped about 48 percent, adding 92,008 people.

 The area’s five-year growth rate is 8.1 percent and the 10-year growth rate is 12 percent.

 West Richland showed the highest year-over-year growth with a 2.2 percent increase, bringing the population to 14,660.
 Pasco reported 1.6 percent growth with 71,680 people; Kennewick, 1.5 percent growth with 80,280 people; and Richland 1.4 percent growth with 54,150 people.